The Shoop Shoop Song (It's in His Kiss): Reception

-Everett's version of "The Shoop Shoop Song" reached number 6 on the Billboard Hot 100 chart in the spring of 1964: at the time Billboard was not publishing its R&B chart but her cover was a number 1 R&B hit according to Cash Box.
-In international release, Everett's "The Shoop Shoop Song" was also a hit in Australia reaching number 21 but was initially overlooked in the UK although Everett's minor 1965 U.S. hit "Getting Mighty Crowded" (number 65) would reach number 29 in the UK.
-In 1968, the label President Records reissued both songs on one single, with "The Shoop Shoop Song" as the A-side, that peaked at number 34.
+Everett's version of "The Shoop Shoop Song" reached No. 6 on the Billboard Hot 100 chart in the spring of 1964: at the time, Billboard was not publishing its R&B chart, but her cover was a No. 1 R&B hit according to Cash Box.
+In international release, Everett's "The Shoop Shoop Song" was also a hit in Australia reaching No. 21.
+It reached No. 2 on the New Zealand Lever Hit Parade chart.
+It was initially overlooked in the UK, although Everett's minor 1965 U.S. hit "Getting Mighty Crowded" (No. 65) would reach No. 29 there.
+In 1968, the label President Records reissued both songs on one single, with "The Shoop Shoop Song" as the A-side, which peaked at No. 34.
+In Canada, it reached No. 5.

 Ramona King version

 The next recording of "It's in His Kiss" was made in Los Angeles by Ramona King, an R&B singer from San Francisco: this version was produced by Joe Saraceno and former Phil Spector associate Jerry Riopelle and released on Warner Brothers in February 1964, the week prior to the release of Everett's version.
 Although Everett's single was more likely to receive airplay due to her being an established hitmaker (with "You're No Good"), Vee-Jay feared losing sales to the King version and opted to distinguish Everett's version by issuing it under the title "The Shoop Shoop Song" referring to the song's background vocals.